A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Hypotheses

 \subsection{The nonlocalized electrons which make up Cooper pairs come from the evolving of the $d_{x^{2}-y^{2}}$ electrons}

-To explain the origin of Cooper pairs, Anderson theory B \cite{14} proposed that RVB state translates itself into high-temperature superconducting state when cuprates are doped so sufficiently that singlet pairs melt into Cooper pairs.
-However, the proposal that Cooper pairs come from singlet pairs is rejected by two-gap picture and further rejected by Zheng's experiment \cite{19}: when a strong magnetic field destroys high-temperature superconducting state, pseudogaps still exist in the $T\rightarrow 0$ limit.
+To explain the origin of Cooper pairs, Anderson theory B \cite{15} proposed that RVB state translates itself into high-temperature superconducting state when cuprates are doped so sufficiently that singlet pairs melt into Cooper pairs.
+However, the proposal that Cooper pairs come from singlet pairs is rejected by two-gap picture and further rejected by Zheng \textsl{et al.}'s experiment \cite{20}: when a strong magnetic field destroys high-temperature superconducting state, pseudogaps still exist in the $T\rightarrow 0$ limit.
 The existence of pseudogaps shows singlet pairs still exist when Cooper pairs is killed by a strong magnetic field.
-Zheng's experiment is not in conflict with Anderson theory A (RVB theory) but shows that it is unlikely that Cooper pairs come from the melting of singlet pairs and Anderson theory B must be abandoned.
+Zheng \textsl{et al.}'s experiment is not in conflict with Anderson theory A (RVB theory) but shows that it is unlikely that Cooper pairs come from the melting of singlet pairs and Anderson theory B must be abandoned.
 We need to find a new origin about Cooper pairs.

-Copper-oxide plane is a conducting layer and $d_{x^{2}-y^{2}}$ electrons of copper site are responsible for the superconductivity.
-According to Anderson theory A, RVB state seems to be participated by all $d_{x^{2}-y^{2}}$ electrons (for short, $d$ electrons).
+Copper-oxide plane is a conducting layer and $d_{x^{2}-y^{2}}$ electrons (for short, $d$ electrons) of copper site are responsible for the superconductivity.
+According to Anderson theory A, RVB state seems to be participated by all $d$ electrons.
 If retains Anderson theory A, on the copper-oxide plane what else electrons make up Cooper pairs?

 In this paper, Anderson theory A is improved by us as following: pseudogap state is a RVB state but it is not all $d$ electrons to participate in RVB state due to hole dopant.
 In hole-doping process, holes don't enter into copper sites but into oxygen sites.
-We think that hole-doping of oxygen sites makes $d$ electrons of copper sites evolve into two categories: one category participating in RVB state at the $T^{*}$ and another evolving into Cooper pairs at the $T_{c}$, i.e. it is not all $d$ electrons to participate in RVB state.
+These holes into oxygen sites makes $d$ electrons of copper sites evolve into two categories: one category participating in RVB state at the $T^{*}$ and another evolving into Cooper pairs below the $T_{c}$, i.e. it is not all $d$ electrons to participate in RVB state.